 The successful candidate would be expected to:

-- Work as part of the EIS/Environmental team to deliver project requirements;
+- Work as part of the EIAR/Environmental team to deliver project requirements;

 - Act as Environmental Clerk of Works (ECoW) during the construction phases of projects including wind energy projects

 - Manage small and medium scale projects from inception to completion;

 - Have a high level of project management and report writing skills, highlighting any specialist environmental expertise in their application;